SUSE/machinery/man/machinery-show.1.md

   * `--html` (optional):
     Open the system description in HTML format in your web browser using the `xdg-open` command.

+  * `--verbose` (optional):
+    Display the filters which were applied before showing the system description.

 ### EXAMPLES